mia-platform/documentation/docs/release_notes/platform_7-2-x_releasenotes.md

 #### System of record creation

-The incorrect configuration of a new system of record caused the inability to commit.
+The creation of a new system of record in the [Projection](../fast_data/create_projection.md) page caused the inability to commit, due to an incorrect configuration of the system.

 ### How to update your Console